nokia/kong-oidc/README.md

 the origin server/services can be protected with the relevant standards without implementing those on the server itself.

+Introspection functionality add capability for already authenticated users and/or applications that already posses acces token to go through kong.
+The actual token verification is then done by Resource Server.

 ## Dependencies

 **kong-oidc** depends on the following package: